Step 1: Sign up and create a station

-Once your files are uploaded, you should see them listed and you are now able to edit their information and add tags.
+Once your files are uploaded, you should see them listed and be able to edit their metadata and add tags.

 Tagging will enable you to categorize your music files and create track selection rules in Pilots.

-Pilots are rules-based playlists that you can schedule when there are no live shows playing.
+Pilots are rule-based playlists that you can schedule when there are no live shows playing.